 What is drayage?

-Warehouses accept freight between certain hours.
-These normal hours can be 6:30 to 2:30 and anything after 2:30 can be considered overtime.
-Additionally each trade show has arrival dates that accept freight at the warehouse.
-If you miss these dates you can be charged an additional 25%.
-Consider shipping items direct to show site or if they are small ship the items to your hotel and hand carry them to your booth.
+Warehouses only accept freight between certain hours.
+For example, normal hours may be 8:00 am to 3:30 pm.
+Beyond those hours, anything after 3:30 pm or before 8:00 am would be considered overtime, which increases labor costs.
+Additionally, each trade show has specific arrival dates to accept inbound freight at the warehouse.
+If you miss these dates, you could be charged an additional 30%.

 Each trade show has scheduled move-in and move-out dates.
 Work with your transportation manager to have your exhibit moved in and out during “straight time” to save costs if possible.

 Always check the event’s drayage policy before singing up to exhibit.
 Your exhibit kit will include several rate options from which to choose.
 In some instances, drayage may be included with the purchase of your booth space.
 There is oftentimes a difference between shipping directly to show site and shipping to the event’s advanced warehouse.